-Healing Takes TimeYou may be surprised to learn that the healing period for dental implant surgery can be up to nine months.
+Healing Takes TimeYou may be surprised to learn that the healing period for dental implants surgery can be up to nine months.
 During this time, osseointegration (fusion of the implants with the jawbone and gum tissue) takes place.
 Once the implant has merged with the natural tissues, it will then be strong enough to support dentures, a bridge, or an individual crown.

 Avoid SmokingThis one may be especially difficult if you are smoker, but smoking and/or using tobacco products will delay the healing process while increasing the risk of treatment failure.
 If there was ever a good time for you to quit smoking, having dental implant surgery is that time.

 Take Your MedicineYour dentist will prescribe medication after your treatment, which will ease your pain and discomfort.
 Follow your dentist’s and pharmacist’s instructions, as some medications may also promote and enhance healing.

 Stay Cool to Reduce SwellingYou can use a cold compress, such as an ice pack, to help ease the bruising and swelling that takes place in the early days and weeks after your oral surgery.
 Besides managing your brusing and swelling, you can even reduce pain and discomfort by using this method.

 Eat Soft FoodsAvoiding foods with hard crumbs, like croutons, is essential because they can get caught in gaps or sutures.
 Soft foods that require minimal chewing are ideal.
 Consult with your dentist if you have any questions about what you should or should not eat while healing.